wiz0u/WTelegramClient/EXAMPLES.md

 These two fields derive from class `Peer` and can be of type `PeerChat`, `PeerChannel` or `PeerUser` depending on the nature of WHERE & WHO
 (private chat with a user? message posted BY a channel IN a chat? ...)

+> ✳️ It is recommended that you use the [UpdateManager class](FAQ.md#manager), as it handles automatically all of the details below, and you just need to use `Manager.UserOrChat(peer)` or Manager.Users/Chats dictionaries

 The root structure where you obtained the message (typically `UpdatesBase` or `Messages_MessagesBase`) inherits from `IPeerResolver`.
 This allows you to call `.UserOrChat(peer)` on the root structure, in order to resolve those fields into a `User` class, or a `ChatBase`-derived class
 (typically `Chat` or `Channel`) which will give you details about the peer, instead of just the ID.